Migraines in the Workplace: The Impact of Modern Office Lighting, White Walls, and Stress

 Office design often favours bright white walls, which can create excessive glare when combined with artificial lighting.
 This visual overload can be overwhelming for individuals prone to migraines.
 White walls reflect light across the room, amplifying discomfort and contributing to headaches.

-Consider using softer colours like muted greys, pastels, or earth tones.
-These colours reduce glare and create a more calming environment, which can minimize visual triggers.
+Consider using softer colours such as muted greys, pastels or earth tones.
+These reduce glare and create a more calming environment, which can minimise visual triggers.

 Workplace Stress as a Migraine Trigger